GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     This will display a summary of the command line options.

+.. option:: --component COMPONENT

+    ``COMPONENT`` is the name of the component (specified in the JSON file) that will be built.
+It may be used more than once to build multiple components.
+If the option is not specified then all components specified in the JSON file will be built.

 .. option:: --no-clean

-    A temporary build directory (called ``build`` in the sysroot) is created in order to build the required packages.
-Normally this is removed automatically after all packages have been built.
-Specifying this option leaves the build directory as it is to make debugging package plugins easier.
+    A temporary build directory (called ``build`` in the sysroot) is created in order to build the required components.
+Normally this is removed automatically after all components have been built.
+Specifying this option leaves the build directory as it is to make debugging component plugins easier.

 .. option:: --options

-    This causes the configurable options of each package specified in the JSON file to be displayed on ``stdout``.
+    This causes the configurable options of each component specified in the JSON file to be displayed on ``stdout``.
 The program will then terminate.

-.. option:: --package PACKAGE

-    ``PACKAGE`` is the name of the package (specified in the JSON file) that will be built.
-It may be used more than once to build multiple packages.
-    If the option is not specified then all packages specified in the JSON file will be built.

 .. option:: --plugin-dir DIR

-    ``DIR`` is added to the list of directories that are searched for package plugins.
+    ``DIR`` is added to the list of directories that are searched for component plugins.
 It may be used more than once to search multiple directories.
     All directories specified in this way will be searched before those directories (internal to :program:`pyqtdeploy-sysroot`) searched by